Berry to Bomaderry - Princes Highway upgrade

 Frequently asked questions (FAQs)

-This upgrade will improve safety for all road users and local residents accessing the Princes Highway between Mullers Lane at Berry and Cambewarra Road at Bomaderry.
+This upgrade improves safety for all road users and local residents accessing the Princes Highway between Mullers Lane at Berry and Cambewarra Road at Bomaderry.

 Safety features of this upgrade include a divided carriageway; less curves, improved road shoulders, barriers and line marking; and the prevention of right hand turns by median separation and protected bays.